 2) Get feedback early and often during rapid prototyping stage.

+Teams are not created equal.
 Innovation centers will often be asked to partner with another department to help it innovate.
 Not all departments are created equal.
 Innovation departments need to work with proven partners that have change momentum.

 Counter action: